omeka-s-themes/freedom/README.md

 ## Theme settings

 ### Theme's Primary Color
 The color to be used as the theme's primary color.
-The default value is #e77f11.
+The default value is #e77f11 (RGB 231, 127, 17).

 ### Header Layout
 - Inline logo and menu